DotNetNomads/NextApi/documentation/articles/uploadqueue.md

 In the previous section we talked about altering data with a stable internet connection and it does prove to be useful in those scenarios.
 But some systems require offline data access and the time spent on changing the data is even longer and it depends on connection availability.
 Most synchronization frameworks resolve conflicts simply: either server or client wins.
 As you saw, UploadQueue resolves conflicts gracefully, leaving everyone happy, which makes it a good solution for offline applications.
 UploadQueue was specifically developed to be used in offline applications.
-Abitech.Infrastructure.Client is one of those applications.
+Infrastructure.Client is one of those applications.

-In Abitech.Infrastructure.Client we use the [Dotmim.Sync](https://github.com/Mimetis/Dotmim.Sync) synchronization framework to download data and UploadQueue to upload changes accordingly.
+In Infrastructure.Client we use the [Dotmim.Sync](https://github.com/Mimetis/Dotmim.Sync) synchronization framework to download data and UploadQueue to upload changes accordingly.
 There are some drawbacks of this pattern though:
 1. UploadQueueDto operations have to be persisted on the client and applied to the downloaded data everytime it is being queried.
 2. After operations are uploaded, they get applied to the server-side database, which is then synchronized with the data at the client side, meaning the same changes are downloaded back to the client, alongside other changes that might have been made by other users.